dpuiu/MitoHPC/README.md

        export HP_ADIR=$PWD/bams/                                 # alignment dir
        export HP_ODIR=$PWD/out/                                  # output dir
        export HP_IN=$PWD/in.txt                                  # input file

        export HP_L=                                              # number of reads to subsample
                                                                  #  empty if all reads should be used

+       export HP_DOPT="--removeDups"                             # samblaster deduplication option
+                                                                 #  empty if no dedup should be done

        find $HP_ADIR/ -name "*.bam" -o -name "*.cram" | \
         $HP_SDIR/ls2in.pl -out $HP_ODIR | sort -V > $HP_IN       # generate input file; 3 column
       ...                                                        # tab delimited, can be edited